 - Request teacher recommendations right away.

 - Take the SAT in October and November and/or December if needed.
-January provides one final opportunity.
 If recommended, take the ACT in October and/or December.

 - Be aware of the requirements of each of your schools or the specific programs.
-For example: SAT II’s, foreign language, certain levels of math, supplemental essays, recommendations, portfolios or auditions.
+For example: SAT II’s Subject test, foreign language, certain levels of math, supplemental essays, recommendations, portfolios or auditions.